Zhanbingli/bio-clean-agent/README.md

 - Pluggable LLM registry with auto-selection, conversation history, and JSON-repair for robust planning.
 - Rich-powered interactive UI with model switching, auto-execution toggles, and resilient command handling.
 - Typer CLI for quick experimentation, including dry-run simulation of external tools and planner-driven chat flows.
+- Guided onboarding with `bio-clean-agent init` and a VS Code helper extension for new users.

 ## Getting Started
 1. Install dependencies (editable mode recommended):